 The Frederick S. Pardee Center for International Futures serves as a world source of research, analysis and education in the field of global forecasting.
 The center uses a computer forecasting system called International Futures (IFs) that can help explore historical data and long-term global change and alternative futures in the interacting areas of demographics, economics, energy and agriculture, the environment, and socio-political patterns.
 Give now.

-The Human Trafficking Clinic (HTC) provides professional research, writing, and educational outreach on human trafficking and all forms of modern-day slavery.
+The Human Trafficking Center (HTC) provides professional research, writing, and educational outreach on human trafficking and all forms of modern-day slavery.
 Its aim is to provide research that improves inter-organizational cooperation and accountability, influences policy, and raises awareness in combating human trafficking and slavery in the 21st century.
 Give now.